The X Factor (Australian TV series) season 4: Auditions

 Auditions in front of the show's producers began in February 2012 in seven cities: Hobart (Hotel Grand Chancellor, 18 February), Launceston (Hotel Grand Chancellor, 19 February), Albury (Albury Entertainment Centre, 22 February), Dubbo (RSL Club Resort, 24 February), Darwin (Crowne Plaza Hotel, 26 February), Cairns (Shangri-La Hotel, The Marina Cairns, 28 February), Brisbane (Suncorp Piazza, 3–4 March), Newcastle (Hunter Stadium, 7 March), Sydney (Sydney Convention and Exhibition Centre, 10–12 March), Perth (Perth Convention and Exhibition Centre, 18 March), Adelaide (Adelaide Convention Centre, 20 March) and Melbourne (Flemington Racecourse, 24–26 March).
 Online auditions were also introduced into the season for the acts who missed out on auditioning in front of the producers.
-The successful audition contestants chosen by the producers were then invited back to the last set of auditions that took place in front of the judges and a live studio audience.
+The successful auditionees chosen by the producers were then invited back to the last set of auditions that took place in front of the judges and a live studio audience.
 These auditions were held in three cities: Melbourne (Hisense Arena, 3–5 May), Gold Coast (Gold Coast Convention and Exhibition Centre, 11–12 May) and Sydney (Sydney Entertainment Centre, 17–19 May).

 Super bootcamp

 The super bootcamp stage of the competition saw all four judges working together, unlike in previous series where they disband to manage their own categories.
 It was filmed on 28, 29 and 30 May 2012.
-The first day saw the judges split the contestants into four categories: Boys, Girls, Over 25s and Groups.
+The first day saw the judges split the acts into four categories: Boys, Girls, Over 25s and Groups.
 Each category was given a list of four songs which they had to choose from to perform for the judges.
-At the end of the day, a third of the contestants were sent home.
-On the second day, the remaining 74 contestants were put into ensembles and were each given a song which they had to learn and perform for the judges.
+At the end of the day, a third of the acts were sent home.
+On the second day, the remaining 74 acts were put into ensembles and were each given a song which they had to learn and perform for the judges.
 Each ensemble received vocal coaching from Gary Pinto and choreography practice from Squared Division.
 At the end of day, the judges sent 28 acts home.
-On the third day, the remaining 46 contestants each individually performed one song to a live audience of one thousand.
-On the fourth day of super bootcamp, the judges narrowed down the contestants to 24.
-Five contestants from the Boys and six rejected contestants from the Girls categories were asked by the judges to form two groups, The Collective (boy band) and Black Ivory (girl band).
+On the third day, the remaining 46 acts each individually performed one song to a live audience of one thousand.
+On the fourth day of super bootcamp, the judges narrowed down the acts to 24.
+Five from the Boys and six rejected soloists from the Girls categories were asked by the judges to form two groups, The Collective (boy band) and Black Ivory (girl band).